nonergodic/devbox/README.md

 the point of this container is not to provide reproducible builds or security guarantees by nailing down versions but to serve as a recipe to easily build an up to date devbox (hence the name) for developing stuff

+the intended use is to build the container once and then reference the image, to avoid constant rebuilding and disk clutter (see `mkcont` bashrc alias)

 # install